sinilandia/ohte2019/README.md

 # Did I Raid That?
 Keep tabs on your Pokemon Go raids!
-With this desktop application you can log raids, sign up for raids and see where you have raided as well as check which EX raids you're eligible to attend.
+With this desktop application you can log raids, sign up for raids and see where you have raided.

 ## Documentation
 [Instructions](https://github.com/sinilandia/ohte2019/blob/master/Documentation/instructions.md)